News & Events

 by EmergeOrtho

-Sometimes, you may ask, “Why does my elbow hurt when I extend it or bend it?”
-According to orthopedists, elbow pain can be caused by a variety of injuries, conditions, elbow strains, and traumas.
-You can often determine the underlying cause of your elbow pain by narrowing down where the pain emanates from and what type of pain it is.
-Identify the location of your pain from the lists below, learn the possible causes, and refer to the “Elbow Pain Reference Guide” for more details of the causes.
+According to orthopedists, elbow pain can be caused by a variety of injuries, conditions, strains, and traumas.
+If you are trying to learn why your elbow hurts, you can start by narrowing down where the pain emanates from and what type of pain it is.

-Pain on the Outside of My Elbow
+Pain on the Outside of the Elbow

 • Tennis elbow